lewi0332/udacity_bikeshare/README.md

           " seconds.\n\n".format(hour, minute, second))
 ```

-The next function is where my variable scope problem earlier actually broke the code and took significant time to fix.
-I'm asked to create a function to return user stats from the data.

 One of the requirements is to show the breakdown of gender.
-Well, the .csv for Washington doesn't have a column for gender.
+The .csv for Washington doesn't have a column for gender.
 So, I need to write an 'if' statement to ask if the city variable is New York or Chicago first.

 However, city, month, or day varible from the 'get_filters()' function wasn't passed through.
 Instead, I chose to ask if a Gender colomn existed in a column first with an 'if' statement.
 This is better in case another city is added later to the list of .csv files.

 Addtionally, I found the to_string() to remove the additional information that .count() outputted.
-Sadly, the newest version on pandas removed one of the arguments from to_string() that would have fixed the alignment issue that shows up in the terminal (I think).
+Sadly, the newest version of pandas removed one of the arguments from to_string() that would have fixed the alignment issue that shows up in the terminal (I think).
 However, removing the header was a win for me.
 I found the to_string() here: https://stackoverflow.com/questions/40278845/suppress-name-dtype-from-python-pandas-describe

 ```
 def user_stats(df):